 October 2019: New Special Interest Group (SIG) within EPSRC-funded UK Fluids Network, entitled "Flow, deformation, and reaction patterns in porous media", led by Ran Holtzman.

 The SIG seeks to understand, predict and eventually control the patterns that emerge in porous and granular materials by fluid flow.
-Examples include: (i) preferential flow pathways induced by mechanical and/or chemical modifications of the solid matrix such as fracturing and dissolution; (ii) fluid fingers associated with microstructural heterogeneity and hydrodynamic instabilities; (iii) Thermo/turbophoresis, precipitation, and deposition of solutes and particles in channels and porous structures.
+Examples include: (i) preferential flow pathways induced by mechanical and/or chemical matrix deformations, e.g. fracturing and dissolution; (ii) fluid fingers associated with microstructural heterogeneity and hydrodynamic instabilities; (iii) Thermo/turbophoresis, precipitation, and deposition of solutes and particles.

 |June 2019: A comprehensive comparison of pore-scale models for multiphase flow in porous media, led by Ruben Juanes, was published in PNAS.
 Our own model was able to reproduce the complex patterns across the wide range of flow speeds (Ca values) and wettability conditions, besides at strong imbibition where film and corner flow dominates.|